 - Uroliths: Stones and crystals in the urine

-- Infection (cat urinary tract infections are very rare, especially in those < 10 years old)
+- Urinary tract infection (bacterial infection in cats is very rare, especially in those < 10 years old)

 - Neoplasia (cancer)